emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 58/100: 1:00 // intro DB
+Short day - learned of the introductory stuff about databases.
+Two main types: SQL and NoSQL, where SQL databases are relational databases - they consist of different tables that contain data related to each other and can point to other data via keys.
+Example: one table with users and one table with the users' tweets.
+Nonrelational databases (like MongoDB) are simpler - they create self containing "documents", which are more complete descriptions of an object.
+Example - a user entry in the database, which contains the user's email, tweets, and about-info.
+The concept - when you have a clear idea of how to structure your data, use relational, and when it is more unclear, use nonrelational.

+I will learn the relational database PostgreSQL to start with, and use PSequel as a GUI for playing around with it.

+***
 #### Day 57/100: 2:00 // connecting the ends
 I finally got to integrating the front end with the back end.
 Now, you can register a user to the server (which gets stored in the "database"), and sign in only if you're a registered user.
 Also added the feature of when you use the face recognition feature, your entry count goes up!